thr2301/The-language-cpy/README.md

-# This is a compiler that compiles a language callwd cpy to RISC-V assembly.
-It was created from the scratch for the project of the university course Complilers 1
+# This is a compiler that compiles a language called cpy to RISC-V assembly.
+It was created from scratch for a project for the university course Complilers 1

 ## Instructions for the execution: